helidon-io/helidon/docs/se/guides/config.md

 ## Getting Started with Configuration

 Helidon provides a very flexible and comprehensive configuration system, offering you many application configuration choices.
 You can include configuration data from a variety of sources using different formats, like JSON and YAML.
 Furthermore, you can customize the precedence of sources and make them optional or mandatory.
 This guide introduces Helidon SE configuration and demonstrates the fundamental concepts using several examples.
-Refer to [Helidon Config][helidon-config] for the full configuration concepts documentation.
+Refer to [Helidon Config](../config/introduction.md) for the full configuration concepts documentation.

 ### Create a Sample Helidon SE Project